KNS00/A-DSL-on-Financial-Contracts/README.md

 # A Domain Specific Language on Financial Contracts

 This project is a part of my bachelor thesis at the bachelor programmee in Computer Science & Economics at University of Copenhagen.
+Grade received was 12 (A).

 In the past decades, the financial derivatives market has experienced a rapid change, resulting in a necessity to not only manage and valuate existing derivatives, but also to minimise time to market for new, exotic derivatives.
 In this thesis, we establish a framework